Ibn al-Quff: Life

 Ibn al-Quff, also known as "al-Malikī al-Masīḥī" (The Melkite Christian), was born in the city of Al Karak Jordan.
 His father was Muwaffaq al-Dīn Yaʿqūb and was a Melkite Christian Arab.
 His father had a good job opportunity and moved his family to Sarkhad in Syria, where Ibn al-Quff was tutored by Ibn Abi Uṣaybiʿah who introduced him to the medical studies.
 He studied with Ibn Abi Uṣaybiʿah and learned a lot of medical information, read many biographies on earlier doctors, and spent a large amount of time meditating on the material he studied and learned.

-Ibn al-Quff ended up moving to Damascus where he improved his knowledge and studied metaphysics, philosophy, medicine, natural sciences, and mathematics.
-It is not completely clear as to who was teaching him all of this material but regardless he learned a large amount of information which would be very beneficial for his career.
-After he had studied for a while and proved he was a good knowledgeable physician and surgeon he was given the job of physician-surgeon in the army which was stationed in Jordan.
-It was while serving in the army where he really became well known as a physician and a surgeon.
+Ibn al-Quff later moved to Damascus, where he continued his studies in metaphysics, philosophy, medicine, natural sciences, and mathematics.
+It is unclear who instructed him in all of these subjects, but his education contributed to his subsequent medical career.
+After completing his studies, he was appointed physician-surgeon in the army stationed in Jordan.
+During his military service, he gained recognition as both a physician and a surgeon.

-His reputation became widespread in the Muslim empire for being a Christian Arab and actually caring for his patients and conducting his work with honesty.
-After his time of popularity died down he was sent to Damascus and remained there teaching until his death at the age of fifty-two.
+His reputation became widespread in the Muslim empire for conducting his work with honesty.
+He was later sent to Damascus and remained there teaching until his death at the age of fifty-two.